 We are born learning and asking questions.
 The baby reaching out to explore a new texture is driven by wonder.
 Curiosity drives babies in their rapid development in the first few years of their lives.
 With the acquisition of language, this curiosity is articulated through seemingly unending questions.
-If questions have been such a fundamental drive for learning, why then, when children go to school, do they stop asking questions?
-And why is the drive of education the pursuit of a so-called ‘right answer’?*
+If questions have been such a fundamental drive for learning, why is the drive of education the pursuit of a so-called ‘right answer’?*

 For what purpose are we educating?